wein.plus

 Trivial synonym (also rock vine) for the vine species Vitis rupestris; see there.

-One of around 30 American species or wild vines with the full botanical name Vitis rupestris Scheele.
-It was first described in 1848 by the German botanist Georg Heinrich Adolf Scheele (1808-1864), who is also immortalised in the name for this reason.
-Together with the two species Vitis acerifolia and Vitis riparia, it forms the Ripariae group.
+One of the approximately 30 American species or wild vines with the full botanical name Vitis rupestris Scheele.
+It was first described in 1848 by the German botanist Georg Heinrich Adolf Scheele (1808-1864), who is thus immortalized in the name.
+Together with the two species Vitis acerifolia and Vitis riparia, it forms the group Ripariae.
+Due to the often stony substrate of its locations, it is also referred to by the trivial synonyms rock vine or sand vine, as well as Beach Grape, Bush Grape, Currant Grape, Ingar Grape, July Grape, Mountain Grape, Rock Grape, sand grape and Sugar Grape.

 Voices of our members